© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of round barrow near River Tame is a scheduled monument protected by Historic England under reference 1006090.
 View the official record →

-Site of round barrow near River Tame is a Bronze Age funerary monument located in Staffordshire, England.
+The site of a round barrow near River Tame is a Bronze Age burial monument located in Staffordshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006090.

 Site of round barrow near River Tame is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006090.